explodingcamera/tinywasm/README.md

 ## Why TinyWasm?

-- **Tiny**: TinyWasm is designed to be as small as possible without significantly compromising performance or functionality (< 6000 lines of code).
+- **Tiny**: TinyWasm is designed to be as small as possible without significantly compromising performance or functionality (< 4000 LLOC).
-- **Portable**: TinyWasm runs on any platform that Rust can target, including other WebAssembly Runtimes, with minimal external dependencies.
+- **Portable**: TinyWasm runs on any platform that Rust can target, including `no_std`, with minimal external dependencies.
-- **Lightweight**: TinyWasm is easy to integrate and has a low call overhead, making it suitable for scripting and embedding.
 - **Safe**: No unsafe code is used in the runtime (`rkyv` which uses unsafe code can be used for serialization, but it is optional).

 ## Status